 Scientists used to believe that people are born with a certain number of brain cells.
 However, recently, they found out that our brains could create new cells, which can delay or reverse brain shrinkage.
 The creation of new cells can lead to better memory, reduced risk of Alzheimer’s disease, improved ability to learn and solve problems, a higher IQ and many more mental benefits.

 Exercise improves neurogenesis or the creation of new cells.
-It also has a protective effect on existing cells by prompting in increased production in a compound with a nerve-protecting effects called BDNF.
-The changes are mostly significant in the hippocampus.
+It also has a protective effect on existing cells by prompting increased production in a compound with nerve-protecting effects called BDNF.
+The changes are most significant in the hippocampus.